International Society for Biofabrication Bylaws

 The President is the representative of the Board of Directors of the Society.
 The President shall be the Chief Executive Officer of the Society, presiding at all Board, annual, scientific, and other meetings, executing all instruments requiring the signature of the President, and executing all orders and resolutions of the Board.
 He/she may announce results of elections.
 The President coordinates and oversees the work and functioning of all offices and committees.
 The President shall seek the approval of the Executive Committee on significant matters other than those previously set forth in the policies adopted by the Board.
 The President shall serve as Chair at Board meetings and meetings open to the general membership, including the General Assembly.
-The president shall introduce the Vice President into the duties of the President.
+The president shall introduce the President-elect into the duties of the President.

 Article 2: Past-President’s Duties

 The President who is replaced by a new elected President continues to be an officer and member of the Board until the next election (1 term).

 Article 3: President-Elect

-The Vice President is elected to replace the President after the election cycle.
+The President-elect is elected to replace the President after the election cycle.
 He/she will support the President in his/her duties and will, in case the President is asking for it, take over duties of the president, e.g. for representative purposes of the society.

 Article 4: Treasurer

 Article 5: Secretary General

 The Secretary General is the chief administrative officer of the society and is responsible for the organization of the general assembly and oversees the elections.
 Other duties include tracking membership, distributing agenda for the Board meetings and General Assembly, and taking minutes and record keeping.